 The Royal School of Needlework occupies a special place in the history of art embroidery in the UK.
-Since 1872 we have taught and excellence in more than 40 techniques of hand embroidery and welcomed thousands of people to try these techniques for themselves.
+Since 1872 we have taught and promoted excellence in more than 40 techniques of hand embroidery and welcomed thousands of people to try these techniques for themselves.

 As a registered charity (RCN 312774), though, we receive no government funding and have to find all our income ourselves.
 Legacies make a crucial contribution to our income.
 They enable us to keep going; to keep training students; to maintain our Collection; to ensure we will be here for future generations.
 Regardless of size, every legacy gift is greatly appreciated.

 Legacies mean a great deal to the RSN.
 In the past they have literally helped to keep us afloat, they have provided funds for new initiatives and they have given us a boost just from the support they bring with them, that someone wants us to continue and succeed.
 In other words, the value of a legacy to the RSN is far in excess of the financial value of the gift, it is a real boost and while the reason we have received the gift is a cause of sadness that a Friend or Supporter has died, in itself the legacy is a cause for celebration.
 We are always very grateful.